-- Incoming first-year undergraduate and transfer students under the age of 21 are required to complete Alcohol Wise and Marijuana Wise, online alcohol and other drug education programs designed to help students make informed and responsible decisions about substance use, assist someone who needs help, and identify campus resources.
-A self-guided online alcohol assessment and feedback program, E-Check Up, is available at uwm.edu/norris/health-services/alcohol-screening/ for all students. - A variety of professional- and peer-led programs are offered to increase students' awareness of accurate information about alcohol and other drugs, increase skills to reduce risks, enhance motivation to make choices that demonstrate care for self and others, and help students recognize potentially harmful situations and respond safely and appropriately.
+- Incoming first-year undergraduate and transfer students under the age of 21 are required to complete Alcohol Wise and Cannabis Wise, online alcohol and other drug education programs designed to help students make informed and responsible decisions about substance use, assist someone who needs help, and identify campus resources.
+A self-guided online alcohol assessment and feedback program, E-Check Up, is available at uwm.edu/wellness/health-services/alcoholscreening/ for all students. - A variety of professional- and peer-led programs are offered to increase students' awareness of accurate information about alcohol and other drugs, increase skills to reduce risks, enhance motivation to make choices that demonstrate care for self and others, and help students recognize signs of overdose and other potentially harmful situations and to respond safely and appropriately. - Naloxone/Narcan (a safe medication that can reverse an opioid overdose) boxes have been installed across UWM campuses.
+For more information about Narcan, visit Narcan at UWM. - Training programs are held for student leaders to assist them in disseminating information regarding alcohol and other drug effects to their peers. - The signature Fall Welcome Healthy Choices event features an interactive educational program that focuses on campus health priority areas, including alcohol and other drugs, mental health, and sexual violence prevention. - Frequent substance-free social and service events are held on and off campus for students and staff. - Policy and educational information are regularly distributed via campus-wide events such as new student, transfer student, and family orientations, biannual communications from the Chancellor and the Dean of Students, and a variety of other media.

-- Training programs are held for student leaders to assist them in disseminating information regarding alcohol and other drug effects to their peers. - The signature Fall Welcome Healthy Choices event features an interactive educational program that focuses on campus health priority areas, including alcohol and other drugs, mental health, and sexual violence prevention. - Frequent substance-free social and service events are held on and off campus for students and staff. - Policy and educational information are regularly distributed via campus-wide events such as new student, transfer student, and family orientations, biannual communications from the Chancellor and the Dean of Students, and a variety of other media. - The campus offers services for students who are concerned about, at risk for, or already experiencing problems related to their use of alcohol or other drugs.
-Brief Alcohol and other Drug Screening and Intervention for College Students (BASICS) offers UWM students the opportunity to explore their use of alcohol, marijuana or other drugs in a confidential and non-judgmental setting, receive personalized feedback about their use, and consider strategies to reduce harmful consumption and negative experiences.
-More information is available at uwm.edu/basics or aodresources@uwm.edu. - The Student Health and Wellness Center provides students with assistance for tobacco cessation.
-Information on cessation tips, resources and services for students, faculty and staff can be found at uwm.edu/smokefree. - University Housing offers Choices About Responsible Drinking (C.A.R.D.), a group-based alcohol awareness workshop to talk about responsible decision making if students choose to drink. - University Housing plans programs throughout each semester to educate students about responsible drinking and drug use.
-These programs include Housing House Party and Coffee with a Cop.
+- The campus offers services for students who are concerned about, at risk for, or already experiencing problems related to their use of alcohol or other drugs.
+Brief Alcohol and other Drug Screening and Intervention for College Students (BASICS) offers UWM students the opportunity to explore their use of alcohol, cannabis or other drugs in a confidential and nonjudgmental setting, receive personalized feedback about their use, and consider strategies to reduce unhealthy consumption and negative experiences.
+More information is available at uwm.edu/basics or aodresources@uwm.edu. - The Student Health and Wellness Center provides nicotine cessation support for students.
+Also, fentanyl test strips are available at the Student Health and Wellness Center dispensary. - University Housing offers Choices About Responsible Drinking (C.A.R.D.), a group-based alcohol awareness workshop to talk about responsible decision making if students choose to drink. - University Housing plans programs throughout each semester to educate students about responsible drinking and drug use.
+These programs include Spring Break Pregame and Coffee with a Cop.